Skip to content

 Lock the catering model before deposit

-In-house, preferred-vendor, or open caterer: each shifts food and beverage spend by 15 to 25 percent.
-Confirm in writing which model the venue runs, and ask for sample menus from at least two suppliers if the model is preferred-vendor or open.
+In-house, preferred-vendor, or open caterer: each model changes your food and beverage spend and your creative freedom.
+Confirm in writing which one the estate runs, and ask for sample menus from at least two suppliers if it is preferred-vendor or open.

 Visit at the same hour you plan to marry